 Raku’s gyunan udon is what you want on the table after a long day of work, and the tantan udon with spicy pork broth is what you want when a quarter of that day was spent troubleshooting screen sharing.
 No matter which type of day you had, order udon (and fried chicken with spicy mayo) for delivery from this Japanese spot’s Soho or East Village location.

-The heavy stews at this 24-hour Korean BBQ spot in K-Town are often the only things standing between us and particularly bad karaoke-fueled hangovers.
+The heavy stews at this Korean BBQ spot in K-Town are often the only things standing between us and particularly bad karaoke-fueled hangovers.
 Now they’re equally effective at preventing America’s Got Talent marathon-fueled hangovers, and they’re available for delivery daily until 9pm.

-Chuko is primarily a ramen spot, and the spicy kimchi ramen with ground pork is one of our favorite versions in Brooklyn, but an order here that doesn’t also include pork buns slathered with chili mayo is like a flashy sports car without a personalized license plate.
+Chuko is primarily a ramen spot, and the spicy kimchi ramen with ground pork is one of our favorite versions in Brooklyn.
+But an order here that doesn’t also include pork buns slathered with chili mayo is like a flashy sports car without a personalized license plate.

 Sabor A Mexico